evangervasio/triangular_arbitrage_fetcher/README.md

 ### Disclaimer:
+This bot at its current speed is not actually able to make real money from executing triangular arbitrage.
+If you choose to use this bot for economic purposes, you’re doing so at your own risks.

-This project was created and ended when i was 15 to 17, with a very unexperienced mind.
-I picked up this project after 2 years to somehow make it "releasable", cleaning up what i could and writing function documentation based on what i remembered, with the help of AI.
-Therefore, the code is buggy, unoptimized and badly structured.
-Even tho this bot works, it is unfinished.
+This project was created when i was very unexperienced, approaching real coding for the first time, so expect the code of this project to be unoptimized, unstructured, unclean and mostly unfinished.
+I picked up this project after 2 years to write function documentation of it based on what i remembered and with the help of AI.

-This bot is not able to perfom actual profitable triangular arbitrage at its current speed.
-Use this bot for economic gains at your own risks.

 ### Description:
 Arbplus is a tool designed to completely automate the process